(c) Mandy Williams 2016

-Mandy Williams is interested in the social dynamics arising from contemporary culture - particularly how personal identity is affected by environment and how our social and affective lives interconnect.
-Her interest in the psychology of place and how a sense of home is created and sustained has been a catalyst for both autobiographical and voyeuristic projects, documentary approaches to more conceptual ones.
-Although much of her photographic and video work has centred on the domestic home, projects frequently refer more broadly to place and specifically sites in transition.
-In Presence (2001), an exhibition of photography, video and sound, she focused on the conflicting desire to create a home or connection with a stranger balanced by the need for distance and anonymity.
-In her video, Filler (2003), she explored how empathy is expressed in popular culture and the blurring of private emotion and public display.
+I am interested in the social dynamics arising from contemporary culture - particularly how personal identity is affected by environment and how our social and affective lives interconnect.
+This interest in the psychology of place has been a catalyst for both autobiographical and voyeuristic projects, documentary approaches to more conceptual ones.
+Much of my photographic and video work highlights the domestic environment, although projects sometimes refer more broadly to place and sites in transition.
+My recent series share an underlying narrative about human interaction or presence.
+Some of these include Unseen Landscapes (2012-16), which use Google Street View as a starting point to create somewhere otherworldly and Riverbed Stories (2012-15), photography and video documenting polluted riverbeds in South East London.